 - 1 Cup Light Brown Sugar

-- Drop by large spoonfuls onto a greased cookie sheet.
-Bake for 10 to 12 minutes.
+- Drop by large spoonfuls onto a greased or parchment lined cookie sheet.

 - Let the cookies cool on the baking sheet for 10 minutes before moving them to a wire rack to cool completely.

 Nutritional information provided for this recipe is based on 1 serving.
 This information is an estimate and may vary based on several factors.
 If nutritional information is important to you and your diet, please verify this recipe with a Registered Dietitian.